cloudify-cosmo/cloudify-stage/README.md

     * `templates` - custom templates (empty in clean package)
       * `pages` - custom pages (empty in clean package)

+#### RPM package

+RPM package has all the files present in tarball package.
+In addition all files from [packaging/files](./packaging/files) directory are installed.

 ## Tests